-Ah, the molcajete.
+Ah, the molcajete, a gorgeous little Mexican version of the classic mortar and pestle.
 You bought one from the store and the first time you used it, you ended up with little bits of rock in your guacamole.
 “Gross!” you thought, as you chipped another tooth.
 “Why doesn’t this taste like the restaurant guacamole?”

 Like a good cast iron pan, an authentic molcajete made from lava rock requires seasoning!
-You can always buy pre-seasoned ones, but sometimes the best preparation comes from a little bit of home work.
-Our molcajetes come in raw form straight from Mexico, so they have a bit of natural sediment built up in them.
-As you know, lava rock is quite porous, making it prone to collect bits of dirt and dust.
-Here, we’ll show you step-by-step instructions on how to clean and prep your molcajete for the best salsas and sauces!
+You can always buy pre-seasoned ones, but sometimes the best preparation comes from a little bit of homework.
+Our molcajetes come in raw form straight from Mexico, so they have a bit of natural sediment buildup in them.
+As you know, lava rock is quite porous, making it prone to collecting bits of dirt and dust.
+Here, we’ll show you step-by-step instructions on how to clean, prep, and season your molcajete for the best salsas and sauces!

 Fair bit of warning: This process takes at least two days, so prep ahead!